Know your workers’ compensation rights and responsibilities after a workplace injury or occupational illness

 2. Obtain medical treatment

-Follow the instructions of the medical professional.
-It’s very important that you attend all appointments and follow all work restrictions that you are given.
+Additionally, be sure to follow the instructions of your doctor.
+It’s very important that you attend all appointments and follow all work restrictions that you’re given.

 Your employer should give you a list of approved doctors (known as the “panel of physicians”) that you are allowed to see.
 If you don’t receive this list, ask your supervisor or the HR department to provide one.